Two questions to ask before starting your own business

 Building a small business from the ground up takes a lot of hard work, dedication and perseverance.
-The more you know about what others have done to achieve their small business success, the better equipped you'll be to create your own.
+The more you know about what others have done to achieve success, the better equipped you’ll be.

 In a recent Forbes article, contributor Michael Glauser explains what he learned when My New Enterprise, the company he co-founded to help aspiring entrepreneurs, interviewed 100 successful entrepreneurs over the summer.